 If you own a smartphone, there’s a good chance you’re already familiar with this strategy.
-Push notifications, SMS messages, in-app marketing and QR codes are all commonly used methods for promoting a product or brand.
+Push notifications, ASO marketing, SMS messages, in-app marketing and QR codes are all commonly-used methods for promoting a product or brand.

 26. Relationship marketing

 Relationship marketing is a type of marketing that seeks to build long-term customer relationships rather than focus on short-term sales or transactions.
-The goal of relationship marketing is to foster a base of loyal customers who will become dependable buyers and advocates of your brand.
+The goal of relationship marketing is to foster a loyal, dependable customer base who advocates for your brand.

 This marketing practice prioritizes customer retention over acquisition.
-It involves providing high-quality customer service and making yourself available to respond to the questions and needs of your customers, whether that’s by engaging with them on social media or using live chat on your website.
+It involves providing high-quality customer service and responding to the questions and needs of your customers, whether that’s by engaging with them on social media or using live chat on your website.

-Importantly, building strong relationships with customers doesn’t just mean providing them good service until the time they make a purchase.
-On top of that, it’s important that you continue to delight customers long after they make their first purchase, such as by offering a loyalty program with special perks, complementary product recommendations, or product care tips and guides.
-Thoughtful acts like these are important for cultivating a community around your brand and building a lifelong relationship with your fans.
+Importantly, building strong relationships with customers doesn’t just mean providing them good service until they make a purchase.
+You must continue to delight customers long after they make their first purchase, such as by offering a loyalty program with special perks, complementary product recommendations or product care tips and guides.
+Thoughtful acts like these can cultivate a community around your brand and build a lifelong relationship with your fans.